-UofL Health – James Graham Brown Cancer Center and the Kentucky Cancer Program will celebrate National Cancer Survivors Day, Sunday, June 7 with a Drive-Thru Celebration at Cardinal Stadium from 3-4 p.m.
+UofL Health – Brown Cancer Center and the Kentucky Cancer Program will celebrate National Cancer Survivors Day, Sunday, June 7 with a Drive-Thru celebration at Cardinal Stadium from 3-4 p.m.

 National Cancer Survivors Day is celebrated the first Sunday in June and is meant to demonstrate that life after a cancer diagnosis can be a reality.
 This is evidenced by the 14,000 survivors Brown Cancer Center’s cancer registry team has followed up with dating back to 1995 — for some that’s 25 years of survivorship.